Surfing in Michigan: Best Great Lakes Surfing Guide 2021

 Best Great Lakes Surfing Spots outside of Michigan

 Duluth! – Duluth, Minnesota might be the best surfing destination in all of the Great Lakes regions.
 There are more than a dozen breaks here and the some of the most consistent waves.
 Stony Point is where advanced riders should head while beginners can find their share at Park Point.

 Sheboygan – Sheboygan is Wisconsin’s major surf city with more than 22 breaks along 5 miles of beach.
 Wisconsin probably doesn’t come to the top of your mind but this place has been named “Malibu of the Midwest”.

 Can you surf in Michigan?

-Notable Michigan Surf Shops
+Popular Michigan Surf Shops include:

-Third Coast – Saint Joseph
+- Third Coast – Saint Joseph, MI

 Beyond Surfing in Michigan

 If you need any more advice with what to do besides surfing in Michigan, take a look at my write ups on Hiking the UP and Marquette Travel .
 Michigan has so much more to offer than Surfing, and if you don’t know you might just miss some of the states best.
-If you are making your way to Marquette and want to book a photo tour, message me on my Contact Page or book through the Airbnb experience page.

 Thanks for reading and PLEASE ASK if you have questions!
 See you out on the waves or anywhere else in the Mitten State.